AP PHOTOS: Storm wraps nation's capital in snowy blanket - NewsBreak

 AP PHOTOS: Storm wraps nation's capital in snowy blanket

-A winter snowstorm blanketed the nation’s capital Monday, closing government offices, snarling travel and grounding the president’s helicopter.
-Up to 10 inches (25 centimeters) was forecast for the District of Columbia and parts of Virginia and Maryland
+WASHINGTON (AP) — A winter snowstorm blanketed the nation’s capital Monday, closing government offices, snarling travel and grounding the president’s helicopter.
+Up to 10 inches (25 centimeters) was forecast for the District of Columbia and parts of Virginia and Maryland.

 Photos of the wintry landscape showed kids being pulled on sleds around the Capitol, a snow-covered Korean War Veterans Memorial and a reveler out for a run.